iceangelsaint/comas/README.md

 # comas
-Decompiled version of CoMaS 0.8.75 - Invasive proctoring software that does not disclose what it does properly.
+Decompiled version of CoMaS 0.8.75.
 For educational purposes only!

 ## Summary
 From the [CoMas FAQ](https://carleton.ca/ses/online-exams/e-proctoring/#sect4):